nagakamira/pm/README.md

 	pan -u grep

-Updating group of packages works like this:
+Updating all the packages works like this:

-	pan -U base
+	pan -U

 If you have built and installed several packages and want to know if there are conflicting files, run: